meefik/neux/README.md

 - `mounted` - the element was mounted in the DOM;
 - `removed` - the element was removed from the DOM;
-- `changed` - an element attribute has been changed.
+- `changed` - the element attribute has been changed.

 ## Components